NCSU-Libraries/dsci/README.md

     $ java -jar build/lib/dsci.jar -id spec=001 marc/*.mrc

-Will give you the default behavior, i.e. it will use whatever it finds in the 001 field, also nown as the "Control Number" for the record, as the document ID.
+Will give you the default behavior, i.e. it will use whatever it finds in the 001 field, also known as the "Control Number" for the record, as the document ID.

     $ java -jar build/lib/dsci.jar -id spec='918$a' marc/*.mrc